onaio/onadata/docs/submissions.rst

 .. note:: Authentication may be required depending on your form's permissions.
 Add ``-u username:password`` to the curl command if needed.

+.. important:: If your form is in an organization account and you receive the error ``{"detail":"No XForm matches the given query."}``, use the project-specific submission endpoint instead: ``https://api.ona.io/projects/<project_id>/submission``

 Submit a JSON XForm submission
 --------------------------------